Cost-Effective Conceptual Design Using Taxonomies: Experiments

-QM also delivers designs that improve the $p@3$ of answering queries more than the ones picked by PM.
-Overall, PM annotates more general concepts from the taxonomy in order to improve the effectiveness of larger number of queries.
+Nevertheless, the results from Table~\ref{tab:model-others} indicate that QM delivers designs that improve the average MRR of answering queries more than the ones picked by PM.
+Overall, PM annotates more general concepts from the taxonomy to improve the effectiveness of larger number of queries.
 Hence, to answer a query, the query interface often has to examine the documents annotated by an ancestor of the query concept.
-As this set of documents contain many answers whose concepts are different form the query concept, the query interface is usually not able to improve the value of $p@3$ for a query significantly.
-On the other hand, QM selects the designs with less ambiguous concepts.
-Although its designs may not improve the ranking quality for most queries, they significantly improve the ranking quality of relatively large number of queries.
-For example, for budget 0.3 over taxonomy T3, PM picks a design of {\em written communication}, {\em music}, and {\em message}, which are relatively general concepts.
-QM, however, selects {\em statement}, which is a child of {\em message}, {\em literature}, and {\em dramatic composition}, which are descendants of {\em written communication}.
+As this set of documents contain many answers whose concepts are different from the query concept, the query interface is usually not able to improve the value of MRR for a query significantly.
+QM selects the designs with relatively less general concepts.
+Although its designs may not improve the ranking quality of every query, the designs significantly improve the ranking quality of queries whose concepts belong to the selected designs.

+Table~\ref{tab:model-result} shows the average $p@3$ delivered by the designs returned by Oracle, QM and PM over taxonomies T1, T2 and T3 under uniform and random cost models for various budgets.
+Overall, QM delivers designs with $p@3$ values close to the ones selected by Oracle.
+Also, the average $p@3$ values for the designed selected by QM are generally higher than those delivered by PM.